Xiaocong-Yang/personal-website/_posts/2025-11-15-symbolic-system.md

 Neural networks, in contrast, compress by **smoothing**.
 They forgo discrete categories in favor of smooth manifolds where nearby inputs yield similar activations (usually bounded by some Lipschitz constant in modern LLMs).
 Rather than mapping data to predefined coordinates, they learn a latent geometry that encodes correlations implicitly.
 The world, in this view, is not a set of rules but a field of gradients.
 This makes neural representations remarkably adaptive: they can interpolate, analogize, and generalize across unseen examples.
 But the same smoothness that grants flexibility also breeds opacity.
 Information is entangled, semantics become distributed, and interpretability is lost in the very act of generalization.

-In conclusion, we can summarize the difference between the two systems from the information compression perspective in one sentence: "***Neural Networks are blurry images of the world, while symbolic systems are high-resolution pictures with missing patches.***" This also indicates the first and apparent reason why neuro-symbolic systems are the art of compromise: they can harness the knowledge from both systems by using them collaboratively at different scales.
-But is that all?
+In conclusion, we can summarize the difference between the two systems from the information compression perspective in one sentence: "***Neural Networks are blurry images of the world, while symbolic systems are high-resolution pictures with missing patches.***" This actually indicates the reason why neuro-symbolic systems are an art of compromise: they can harness knowledge from both paradigms by using them collaboratively at different scales, with neural networks providing a global, low-resolution backbone and symbolic components supplying high-resolution local details.

 | **Property**              | **Symbolic Systems**                      | **Neural Networks**                        |